mmistakes/so-simple-theme/_mnprdocs/hatching.md

 	<figcaption>Varying density scale between 10 and 200</figcaption>
 </figure>

-- _Attributes > Hatching > Dynamic Noise_: If checked, enables the _fractalization_ pass that ensures a constant line density regardless of camera position and zoom.
+#### Hatching > Dynamic Noise
+If checked, enables the _fractalization_ pass that ensures a constant line density regardless of camera position and zoom.
 This sometimes produces a slight "blending effect" when moving, so this can be disabled if your shot keeps the object at the same camera distance and zoom level.

 <div class="pull-center">
 <figure style="display:inline-block;">